IRS Form 6251 Instructions

 • Different AMT loss carryover from the previous tax year

-• You didn’t complete either the Qualified Dividends and Capital Gain Tax Worksheet or the Schedule D Tax Worksheet because Form 1040, 1040-SR, or Form 1040-NR, line 15, is zero
+• You didn’t complete either the Qualified Dividends and Capital Gain Tax Worksheet or the Schedule D Tax Worksheet because Form 1040, 1040-SR, or Form 1040-NR, Line 15, is zero

 • You received a Schedule K-1 that shows an amount in Box 12 with code B, C, D, E, or F.

-Line 14: Enter amount from Schedule D, Line 19
+Enter unrecaptured Section 1250 depreciation amount from Schedule D, Line 19.

 Line 15

-If you did not complete Schedule D, enter the amount from Line 13.
-If you did, add Lines 13 and 14, then enter the smaller of:
+If you did complete Schedule D, add Lines 13 and 14, then enter the smaller of:

 • That result, OR